hu-macsy/lama_old/scai/doc/sphinx/developer/styleGuide.rst

 Namespace
 ^^^^^^^^^

-- To avoid naming conflicts we use the name space lama in the C++ part and prefix global names with ``lama_`` in the C part.
+- To avoid naming conflicts we use the general namespace scai for the complete project and specific namespaces for each subproject.

 - The statement **using namespace ...** is not allowed in header files, because it would negate the reason to use name spaces.